Introduction to egrep command in Unix

 Syntax of egrep:

-egrep command would need a option to mentioned, matching pattern and the filename to search and match the pattern in the file.
+egrep command would need the option to mention the matching pattern and the filename to search and match the way in the file.

 Below is the syntax for egrep command: